Carlos0446/excel-operations-productivity-analysis/README.md

-📊 Operations KPI Dashboard (Excel)
+# Excel Operations Productivity Dashboard

 This project analyzes departmental labor costs and productivity metrics using Microsoft Excel.
 The goal was to transform operational data into a clear, executive-style dashboard that highlights performance trends and potential areas for improvement.